centre-pathogen-genomics/CPGIH_Utility/README.md

 # this will now be set every time you load the conda environment
 ```

-:construction: fix QC scripts to use default kraken2 database on roosta

 ## GENERAL TIPS
 Some of the scripts in this repository will take a while to run - if you are running these on a remote server without a job scheduler (eg. SLURM) then they will fail if you lose connection to the server.